 The Dean of Students and Diversity Affairs Office, which houses the Counseling Center, is responsible for personal and academic counseling and advisement to all Southwestern students.
 The office provides academic advisement on a variety of matters, as well as special advisement and support to students experiencing academic challenges (see list below).
 In addition, requests related to academic and administrative matters are handled by the office, as well as special programs for transfer and visiting students.
-Students may also be referred to HelpNet (Southwestern's off campus counseling resource) or Southwestern's on-campus Academic Support Program after meeting with the office staff.
+Students may also be referred to HelpNet (Southwestern's off campus counseling resource) or Southwestern's on-campus Academic Success Program after meeting with the office staff.

 Contact the Dean of Students and Diversity Affairs Office if you need: